-of our work is organised partnership with the projects (SDG 16); we would not presume to work in areas where our support was not actively requested.
-Projects provide us with a direction for clear their development.
-We respond to their needs in the most effective way possible, by providing volunteers. capital for sustained resources growth.
+All of our work is organised in partnership with the schools (SDG 16); we would not presume to work in areas where our support was not actively requested.
+The schools provide us with a direction clear for their own development.
+We respond to their needs in the most effective way possible, by providing volunteers. capital and for sustained resources growth.
 Throughout the past 18 months, whilst we have been unable to provide volunteer support, or regular income as a result of volunteers, we have been in regular contact with our in-country teams and provided the most effective support that we could in the circumstances; our focus has been on fundraising for feeding programmes and food parcel provision, and our local staff have delivered this service where it is most needed.